Azure/azure-sdk-for-python/sdk/translator/azure-ai-translator/README.md

 ### Async samples
 This library also includes a complete async API supported on Python 3.6+.
 To use it, you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/).
-Async clients are found under the `azure.ai.documenttranslation.aio` namespace.
+Async clients are found under the `azure.ai.translator.aio` namespace.

 * Client authentication: [sample_authentication_async.py][sample_authentication_async]
 * Create a translation job: [sample_create_translation_job_async.py][sample_create_translation_job_async]